Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Experiments

-Among the triplet of images, (well-edited, excessively preserved, and excessively modified), the well-edited image is provided in the benchmark dataset, TEdBench, and MagicBrush.
-Excessively preserved images are generated by applying noise jitter on source images, completely disregarding the target text.
-Excessively modified images are generated using the text-to-image generation model \citep{rombach2022high}, instructed by the target text, while completely ignoring the source image.
+\paragraph{Creating Triplet Dataset} We generate a triplet of images, each representing a well-edited, excessively preserved, and excessively modified image.
+Among the triplet of images, the well-edited image is provided in the benchmark datasets, TEdBench, and MagicBrush.
+Excessively modified images are generated with text-to-image models \citep{rombach2022high} instructed by the target text, completely ignoring the source image.
+Excessively preserved images are generated by applying a negligible transformation to the given source image, ignoring the target text.
+Then, we measure the accuracy where each metric correctly assigns the highest score to the well-edited image as \acc{}.
+Yielding high accuracy in this test means that the evaluation metric can balance both preservation and modification aspects, without being biased to either side.

-Given the triplet of images, we measure the accuracy where evaluation metrics correctly assign the highest score to the well-edited image over all test cases in each benchmark dataset as $\textbf{Acc}_\text{both}$.
-High accuracy reflects a metric’s ability to balance both preservation and modification.
-In \cref{tab:exp_main}b, we observe that CLIPScore has a low $\textbf{Acc}_\text{both}$, failing on 65 \% of the cases in TEdBench, and 39.9\% in MagicBrush.
-This observation corresponds to the problem analysis in \cref{subsec:prob_presv}, which pointed out the problem of CLIPScore favoring excessive modification, even ignoring preservation aspects.
-This proves that CLIPScore falls short of balancing the source preservation and target modification aspects.
-In contrast, \texttt{AugCLIP}, which balances preservation and modification aspects through the estimation of an ideal image with a separating hyperplane, scores the highest accuracy among all datasets compared to baseline metrics.